 Instead of the Science Museum, visit the more intimate Wellcome Collection

 Like the V&A, the giant Science Museum can be difficult to take in.
-Instead, go to the Wellcome Collection that exhibits an intimate and unique perspective of the history of science and modern science technologies.
+Instead, visit the Wellcome Collection which exhibits an intimate and unique perspective of the history of science and modern science technologies.